Last updated: 05/03/2021

 - U.S. citizens traveling from high-risk areas (including the United States) are required to quarantine for 10 days.
 For details visit the Austrian Travel Portal here.

 - Travelers may end quarantine after 5 days by obtaining a new negative PCR or antigen test.
 Click here for current quarantine rules.

 - Are commercial flights operating?
-Yes
+Yes.

 - Is public transportation operating?
-Yes
+Yes.

 - Austrian airports are open, but with reduced service.
 For current information on Vienna International Airport operations, click here.

 - Vienna’s public transportation system – Wiener Linien – is operating normally.
-FFP2 masks are mandatory while riding trains, buses, trams, metro and inside stations.
-For details click here (German only).

-- Non-Immigrant Visa (NIV) applicants: If you have an urgent matter and need to travel immediately, or you have other questions, you may contact us at (0043) (0)72011 6000, Mon. – Fri., 8:00 am – 5:00 pm (local Austrian time) or firstname.lastname@example.org.
+- Non-Immigrant Visa (NIV) applicants: If you have an urgent matter and need to travel immediately, or you have other visa-related questions, please contact our visa support team at (0043) (0)72011 6000, Mon. – Fri., 8:00 am – 5:00 pm (local Austrian time) or firstname.lastname@example.org.

 - Please call 1450 if you believe you may have the virus.
 You will be given further instructions regarding testing.
 Private testing may also be available in consultation with your doctor.